rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

    [TODO: jenkins2 new item menu 20160809 screen.png

 0. Enter item name and click "Pipeline", then OK. ("Orchestrates long-running activities that can span multiple build slaves.
 Suitable for building pipelines (formerly known as workflows) and/or organizing complex activities that do not easily fit in free-style job type.").

+   ### Configure permissions to repo #

+   In order to treat Jenkins configuration settings as code.

    ### Build triggers #